Iván Castillo (baseball): San Diego Padres

-On November 9, 2018, Ivan signed a minor league contract with the San Diego Padres organization.
-He began the 2019 season on the injured list due to a broken arm that he suffered in Spring Training and was assigned to the Double-A Amarillo Sod Poodles.
+On November 9, 2018, Castillo signed a minor league contract with the San Diego Padres organization.
+He began the 2019 season on the injured list due to a broken arm that he suffered in spring training and was assigned to the Double-A Amarillo Sod Poodles.
 In 2019, he hit a career-best .313/.347/.461 with career-highs in home runs (8) and RBI (57) in 104 games for Amarillo.

-Ivan was invited to Spring Training for the Padres in 2020, but did not make the club.
+Castillo was invited to spring training for the Padres in 2020, but did not make the club.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He was assigned to the Triple-A El Paso Chihuahuas to begin the 2021 season, and hit .444/.516/.519 with 2 stolen bases in his first 7 games with the club.
+Castillo was assigned to the Triple-A El Paso Chihuahuas to begin the 2021 season, and hit .444/.516/.519 with two stolen bases in his first seven games with the club.

-On May 14, 2021, Ivan was selected to the 40-man roster and promoted to the major leagues for the first time.
+On May 14, 2021, Castillo was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that day, replacing Tucupita Marcano at second base and going hitless in two at-bats.
-He appeared in three games for the Padres—singling in a run two days later in his only other plate appearance—before being sent back down to Triple-A El Paso, where he hit .287/.326/.366 in 113 games.
-On October 30, Castillo was outrighted off of the 40-man roster and elected free agency on November 7.
+Castillo appeared in three games for the Padres—singling in a run two days later in his only other plate appearance—before being sent back down to Triple-A El Paso, where he hit .287/.326/.366 in 113 games.
+On October 30, Castillo was outrighted off of the 40-man roster; he elected free agency on November 7.

 Kansas City Royals

-On December 9, 2021, Ivan signed a minor league contract with the Kansas City Royals.
-He spent the 2022 season with the Triple-A Omaha Storm Chasers, playing in 113 games and hitting .242/.322/.347 with 6 home runs, 37 RBI, and 9 stolen bases.
-He elected free agency following the season on November 10.
+On December 9, 2021, Castillo signed a minor league contract with the Kansas City Royals.
+He spent the 2022 season with the Triple-A Omaha Storm Chasers, playing in 113 games and hitting .242/.322/.347 with six home runs, 37 RBI, and nine stolen bases.
+Castillo elected free agency following the season on November 10.